-Northern lights Winnipeg tonight
+Northern lights in Winnipeg tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Winnipeg.